The Legislative Assembly of El Salvador extends the emergency regime for the fourth time

 March to denounce arbitrary arrests

-The extension of the emergency regime came only hours after groups of relatives and friends of detainees marched to the Presidential Palace to request their release, because they consider that they are being imprisoned unfairly.
+The extension of the emergency regime came only hours following groups of relatives and friends of detainees marched to the Presidential Palace to request their release, because they consider that they are being imprisoned unfairly.

 Dressed in white and with posters in hand, the relatives of the detainees asked President Bukele and the Attorney General’s Office that the investigations be fair.
 “We defend innocent people and not criminals,” said Norma Hernández.
 Her daughter is in prison and has not been able to see her since April.
-“I don’t know anything about my daughter, like she was buried in a coffin already, I feel desperate,” Hernandez told CNN.
+“I don’t know anything regarding my daughter, like she was buried in a coffin already, I feel desperate,” Hernandez told CNN.

 In June, an Amnesty International report revealed that the emergency regime violates human rights and unsuccessfully called for an end to this measure.